List of Radiohead live performances: My Iron Lung (1994)

 Radiohead returned to touring in May 1994.
 The touring schedule had dates in Spain, Italy, Switzerland, Germany, the UK, Japan, Hong Kong, Australia, and New Zealand.
 The tour found the band in the middle of fruitless sessions for their upcoming album, The Bends, so performing live was considered a welcome change.
 The band introduced many of the new songs from The Bends for the first time, though "Creep" was still a crowd favorite.
 Radiohead performed at Manchester University, and Yorke expressed anxiety about possible negative reception due to the band's cancellation of their appearance at Reading Festival the year prior, saying to the audience "I was scared shitless about tonight."
 During the concert, Yorke damaged his left ankle and suffered a stress fracture, an injury which required a brace but did not delay the tour.
 A performance by the band at the London Astoria was recorded and frequently broadcast by MTV Europe.
 The audio from the same show from the song "My Iron Lung" would be used as the recording for The Bends, albeit with a re-recorded vocal.
 While in the UK, Jonny Greenwood was diagnosed with repetitive strain injury in his right arm from his rapid guitar playing, and was required to wear a brace.
 Greenwood continued to wear the brace well past the point where it was necessary as a sort of trademark, saying "It's like taping up your fingers before a boxing match.
 It's a ritual."
-By the time the band had returned from the tour, they found recording easier, leading producer John Leckie to comment "I think it helped that they'd been on tour because they had confidence in a lot of the songs again, which I think they'd maybe lost during that lengthy recording period."
-The band played at a number of summer festivals, including appearances at Glastonbury Festival, Roskilde in Denmark and the Sopot Marlboro Rock Festival in Poland.
+By the time the band had returned from the tour, they found recording easier, leading producer John Leckie to comment, "I think it helped that they'd been on tour because they had confidence in a lot of the songs again, which I think they'd maybe lost during that lengthy recording period."
+The band played at some summer festivals, including appearances at Glastonbury Festival, Roskilde in Denmark and the Sopot Marlboro Rock Festival in Poland.
 The band agreed that their most important performance that summer, and the one they were most nervous about, was Reading Festival.
 However, reception at the festival was positive, though Hufford felt the band put too much unfamiliar material in their set.